In Australia, we property investors are fortunate. Why? Because we can claim the cost of construction for investment property as a tax deduction.

 Capital Works Allowance Rental Property

 Capital works deductions are income tax deductions.
-These allowances can claim them for building construction costs or the cost of altering or improving a property.
+These allowances can claim for building construction costs or the cost of altering or improving a property.

 Also, no depreciation deductions are available until the construction has been completed if you are waiting on a new build to claim your deductions.